L. D. Bell High School: History

 L.D.
 Bell High School opened in 1957 at a campus on Pipeline Road.
 Lawrence Dale Bell High School was relocated to the current campus on Brown Trail in 1965, at a site donated to the school district by Lawrence D. "Larry" Bell, Founder and President of Bell Helicopter Textron in Fort Worth.
 The new location was able to accommodate a growing student population resulting from the rapid suburban growth in Hurst, Euless, Bedford, and Colleyville.
 The former high school grounds now house Central Junior High, the H-E-B Athletic Complex, KEYS (Keeping Eligible Youth in School) High School, and the Forrest E. Watson (F.E.W.)
 Center.

-Preceding Jim Bannister as principal was Jim Short.
-Both of these men were preceded by the state legislature-commended E. Don Brown, a former president of both the National Association of Secondary School Principals (NASSP) and the Texas Association of Secondary School Principals (TASSP).
+Preceding Randy Belcher as principal was Jim Bannister, who was preceded by Jim Short.
+All three were preceded by the state legislature-commended E. Don Brown, a former president of both the National Association of Secondary School Principals (NASSP) and the Texas Association of Secondary School Principals (TASSP).

 In 2002, the school was at the center of a national zero tolerance debate when an honor student was expelled for having a non-serrated bread knife in his truck-bed.
 A combination of federal, state, and school district rules led the Texas Education Agency to advise that the student must be expelled for one year.
 The superintendent then reduced the expulsion to "time served".

+In November 2023, voters approved an HEB ISD bond package that included plans to replace L.D.
+Bell High School with a new building at the same campus.

 Campus and facilities

 L. D. Bell High School moved to its present location in 1965.
 Venues on the L.D.
 Bell High School campus include Nathan F. Danford field (baseball); a softball field; the Raider Bowl - a football field with permanent bleachers, a track, a field house, and an observation deck; a practice football field for the marching band with an observation deck; several other large football fields; and four parking lots (faculty, student, band hall and Bell Freeway Entrance (B.F.E.) / Raider Bowl).
 An activity center named for former principal E. Don Brown opened in 2013 with a 60-yard indoor field, offices, and locker rooms.

 The northern section of the campus grounds, including all buildings, is within the Hurst City limits.
-The baseball diamond and most of the Raider Bowl and track are located within Bedford city limits.
+The softball diamond and most of the Raider Bowl and track are located within Bedford city limits.

 L.D.
 Bell shares the use of district facilities such as Pennington Field for soccer, football, and marching band events and the HEB athletic field located at Central Junior High.